Novalnet-AG/J2Store-payment-integration-novalnet/README.md

-# J2Store-payment-integration-novalnet
+# J2Store Payment Integration by Novalnet
-<a href="https://www.novalnet.com/modul/j2store">J2Store</a> J2Store is the most-popular Joomla shopping cart and eCommerce extension.
+<a href="https://www.novalnet.com/modul/j2store">J2Store</a> is the most-popular eCommerce extension for Joomla.
 Create an online store and start selling in less than 10 minutes.
 Sell anything, anywhere.
+Enhance your online business from checkout till collection through J2Store payment module by Novalnet.

-## Advantages
+## Advantages of J2Store payment module
    * Easy configuration for all payment methods
    * One platform for all relevant payment types and related services
    * Complete automation of all payment processes